 Vegan French Toast Casserole (2 ways)

-- ¼ cup (50g) brown sugar, coconut sugar or cane sugar
+- ¼ cup (50g) packed brown sugar, coconut sugar or granulated sugar

-- 1 tablespoon ground cinnamon
+- 1 tablespoon ground cinnamon, (note 1)

 - 1 tablespoon vanilla extract

 - 1 teaspoon black salt (kala namak), or ½ teaspoon any good quality salt

 - ¼ cup (30g) all-purpose plain flour, or gluten free flour